 - The second reason that I have heard, is that when we hold the wine glass by the bowl we leave our finger prints.
 The glass no longer looks pretty or clean.

-To be honest, I am not really sure of the true reason for the shift.
 So how should we hold our red wine glass?
-I always tell my clients to hold the red wine glass in the way that makes them feel most comfortable.
+I tell my clients to hold the red wine glass by the stem unless the wine has been served too cold.
+This will make you appear modern and educated about wine.
 However, when drinking white wine always hold the glass by the stem.